associacaosilo/silo.org.br/_pages/projects/caipiratech_en.md

 ref: caipiratechlab-list
 ---

-The program CaipiraTechLab collaborates with the strengthening of local agri-food systems and their cultural expression through mapping, courses and technology development.
+The program CaipiratechLAB collaborates with the strengthening of local agri-food systems and their cultural expression through mapping, courses and technology development.

 **LATEST EVENTS:**